- slide 1 of 6

 Interactive Visual Aids

 Students can benefit greatly from the use of visual aids when learning about the brain.
-One option is an interactive model, in which the different brain lobes are colored coded and the student can dissemble and see the internal brain structures (another anatomy lesson).
+One option is an interactive model, in which the different brain lobes are colored coded so that the students can take it apart and see the internal brain structures (another anatomy lesson).
 Another option is using a preserved brain.
 Check with your school's lab department if there are any available.
 Many times, they will have a sheep's or pig's brain, so use a plastic model of a human brain to explain the difference in size.
 When holding a preserved brain, use gloves to protect your hands.
-If you cannot obtain a 3-D model, use an image of the brain where the lobes are identified with different colors.
+If you cannot obtain a 3-D model, use an image of the brain that identifies the lobes with different colors.

 - slide 3 of 6